UntidyRAM/AVR-ASM-DHT22/README.md

 <h2> Making the device </h2>

-<p align="justify"><b>Please be careful when making the device.
+<p align="justify">I wouldn't say this is an advanced project, however it is not very beginner friendly.
+So, <b>please be careful when making the device.
 I'm not responsible if you damage and/or break your property and/or injure or kill living things.
 It is fairly easy to set the wrong fuse or incorrectly wire something!</b></p>

 <p align="justify">I've made an electrical schematic to show you how to assemble everything.
 There are probably mistakes in it so use your discretion.
 You can find the schematic <a href="https://github.com/UntidyRAM/AVR-ASM-DHT22/blob/main/docs/AVR-ASM-DHT22.pdf" target="_blank">here</a>.</p>